 Beautiful, natural thin stone veneer is a facing product — real stone that doesn’t need the ledger, footings or wall ties required by conventional, full-thickness veneer products.
 Instead, thin stone veneer is lightweight enough to be supported by the wall it covers.
+Always less than 15 lbs per sf.
+Thin cut stone adheres to all building code specifications for applied veneers.
 This means that builders can construct a conventional wood frame or block backup and apply real stone over the surface.

 But is it “thin stone,” “sliced stone” or “natural thin veneer”?
 The product has taken off so quickly, even those who produce and sell it don’t refer to it by a single name.
 Outside the business, these interchangeable terms have sometimes led to confusion.
 Real stone tile is thin, stone panels designed for building facings, as is the stone facing of precast concrete panels.
 Is there a difference between these products and what the industry refers to as “thin stone”?

 *Stone is a product of nature and the color of the stone can vary according to areas harvested or mined.
 We make every effort so represent the color of the product accurately on our website and in our marketing materials.
 However, photos can be affected by lighting, photography, editing, reproduction or printing.
 It is important to view the actual product when deciding on a particular product.